ewinsutriandi/data-quran/README.md

 - `uthmani-min`, like `uthmani` but with a minimal number of diacritics and symbols.
 - `indonesia`, Quran text that used as a standard for writing Quran in Indonesia.

 All `simple` and `uthmani` text are taken from Tanzil.
+The only modification done are removing basmalah from beginning of each surah (except for surah Al-Fatiha) since basmalah is not part of ayah.

 Unfortunately, their official download [link][tanzil-download] doesn't provide text with pause marks even if you set it otherwise.
 So, to download the complete text with pause marks and sajdah sign, we need to use the unofficial API like this:

 ```
 curl 'http://tanzil.net/tanzil/php/get-aya.php' \